sporto/sporto.github.com/source/_posts/2012-12-09-callbacks-listeners-promises.markdown

 });
 ````

 In the callback pattern we call a function that will do the asynchronous operation.
-As one of the parameters we pass a function that will be called when the operation is done.
+One of the parameters we pass is a function that will be called when the operation is done.

 ### Setup

 In order to illustrate how they work we need a couple of functions that will find and process the records.
-In the real world this functions will make an AJAX request and return the results, but for now let's just use timeouts.
+In the real world these functions will make an AJAX request and return the results, but for now let's just use timeouts.

 ```javascript
 function finder(records, cb) {